patriciadourado/jwtlogin-flask/README.md

 # JWT Login Flask

 This is a Flask API JWT based login authentication.

+You can check my [blog post](https://patriciadourado.com/frompat/jwt-login-flask/) of this project if you need more details about Python Virtual Environment setup or other stuffs.
+I will try to update it as often as possible.

 ## Requirements